 Other major features supported by Pascal GPU architecture are VR support and NVLink (for workstation graphics cards), which is a high bandwidth bus between GPU and CPU, and multiple GPUs.
 The maximum transfer speed offered by NVLink is between 80 and 200 GB/s.
 Pascal supports DirectX 12, OpenGL 4.5, Vulkan, Multi-GPU SLI Technology (in high-end GeForce 10 cards only), and G-Sync variable refresh rate technology to prevent screen tearing in games.
 You can also find mobile Pascal GPUs in laptops too.

 Check out: Best G-Sync and FreeSync Monitors for Gaming

 Vega GPU Architecture

 Vega is the latest GPU architecture from AMD.
 It is the successor of the Polaris GPU architecture.
 It is also known as GCN 5th Generation architecture.
 The architecture is built on the 14nm FinFET manufacturing process (7nm for AI GPUs) and is used for both gaming and workstation graphics cards.
-Vega supports HBM2 memory which is a high bandwidth and very fast memory, needs less space on the PCB and also has lower power consumption.
-The main pixel processing units here are Stream Processors and higher the number of stream processors, the powerful will be the card in the same GPU architecture and over the older GPU architectures.
-It should be noted that we cannot equate CUDA Cores and Stream Processors just on their numbers because both are different technologies and are based on difference GPU architectures.
+Vega supports HBM2 memory which is a high bandwidth and very fast memory, needs less space on the PCB, and also has lower power consumption.
+The main pixel processing units here are Stream Processors and the higher the number of stream processors, the more powerful will be the card in the same GPU architecture and over the older GPU architectures.
+It should be noted that we cannot equate CUDA Cores and Stream Processors just on their numbers because both are different technologies and are based on different GPU architectures.